CONAPAC: Our Staff

 Education Consultant

 LIRA FAJARDO GÓNGORA is originally from the San Salvador community in rural Amazonia.
 Profesora Lira has been supporting CONAPAC for over eight years in the various processes developed by the DREL and the UGEL (local Department of Education), especially in contracting teachers for schools that belong to the CONAPAC agreement.
-She worked as a classroom teacher at the primary level for more than 22 years and as a director for 15 years in different schools, including Manati I Zona, a CONAPAC partner community.
+She worked as a classroom teacher at the primary level for more than 22 years and as a director for almost 20 years in different schools, including Manati I Zona, a CONAPAC partner community.
 “I love my profession of being a teacher; that is why it is a great honor to direct schools to bring good practices in the conservation and protection of forests.”

 -